Ten Fun Toddler Games That Help Develop Motor Skills

 #1 Hands Upon My Head I Place: a Movement Rhyme

 Children love songs that rhyme, especially ones that allow them to get their wiggles out.
-Here is a simple rhyme that you can say to your child, while they enjoy copying your movements.
-This rhyme helps them learn their body parts and their confidence will grow as they learn to do the movements properly.
+Here is a simple verse that you can say to your child, while they enjoy copying your movements.
+This rhyme helps them learn their body parts, and their confidence will grow as they learn to do the actions correctly.

 Hands upon my head I place,

 On my shoulders,